MrW24/uguubot/README.md

 ## Contact

-Need to contact someone?
-Head on over to #uguubot at irc.rizon.net for assistance or any other needs.
+Have a question or need support?
+Come to #W24Bot at irc.rizon.net or irc.xerox.us.to

 ## Notes